 By partnering for mutual benefit, IATA works with governments, international organizations such as the International Civil Aviation Organisation (ICAO), and other relevant authorities to help the development of global value chains and to define the correct regulatory framework for the industry.
 Air transport generates incredible social and economic benefits for a lot of different people, governments, national economies, large and small businesses, and travelers who simply want to visit family or enrich their lives being seeing new places and experiencing new cultures.

 That is why we believe that by partnering with governments we can work together to coordinate industry and government needs, regulate our industry in a harmonized way and to facilitate the global aviation systems that are so important to modern life.
-Therefore our smarter regulation campaign is aimed at working with governments to drive this agenda forward.

 IATA Policy on Key Aviation Issues

 - Passenger experience & policy

 IATA Economics produce regular analysis on publicy policy issues affecting air transport: public policy analysis

 Setting the standards

 In cooperation with industry stakeholders we build standards through expertise, and we strive to continuously improve aviation standards.
 These initiatives in particular have or will have a major impact on air transport: Global standards are at the core of a safe industry and safety is our number one priority.

 The IATA Operational Safety Audit (IOSA) is a condition for IATA membership.
 It is used much more broadly—by over 400 airlines worldwide.
 Airlines on the IOSA registry overall outperform those that have not met the IOSA standard on safety.
 IATA Standard Safety Assessment (ISSA) even smaller (non-IATA) airlines can benefit from the experience of our global standards.